 Mice droppings are still just as dangerous even if you’ve only found them once, only found a few, or only found them in a particular area.
 Droppings are a sign of mice, and are just as dangerous – and carry the same risk – regardless of where or how they are found.
 Preventative measures are very important after spotting the first droppings.
 If you have already found a mice infestation in your house, then you should contact a local pest control company to take further steps.

-Where Are Mice Droppings?
+Where Are Mice Droppings Usually Found?

-Mice droppings can be found almost anywhere in the home where mice can reach, but especially where you would imagine they frequent.
+Droppings can be found almost anywhere in the home where mice can reach, but especially where you would imagine they frequent.
 Look behind and under cabinets, and move furniture that you normally would not.
 Check areas like your attic and cupboards often.
 Look in darker areas where mice would have a way to get through (but where people cannot normally fit their heads!).

 The smell of mouse and rat droppings can be another characteristic sign.
 When you can’t see signs of a mouse infestation (nesting materials), you might still be able to locate rats or mice by the smell.
 If you can smell but not see it, you might have a larger problem – mice can hide inside things, too.